MHickey2/EssenChelle-Oils/README.md

 <br/>

-### 13. Checkout Page     <a name="checkoutpage"></a>
+### 16. Checkout Page     <a name="checkoutpage"></a>
 The Checkout Page shows the form to complete the order and the order summary.
 You can adjust your bag or you can complete your order.
+When the user has successfully entered all their details correctly, a spinner feature will show while the purchase is being processed.
+In some cases a popup will show in order to save your details.

 <br>

 <p align ="center">